X

 Clara Törnvall

 Clara Törnvall has been a journalist and producer since the early 2000s.
 She’s produced programs for Swedish radio and TV, as well as written articles/chronicles for various media outlets.
-The Autists: women on the spectrum is her first book, and was written after her diagnosis with autism at the age of 42.
+Her first book, The Autists: women on the spectrum, was written after her diagnosis with autism at the age of 42 and has been published in 12 languages.

 YOUNG RUPERT